physicsparticle/5WU7oGiwiao-stay/README.md

 * got an email that we can put in a ticket to IT to get access to ms copilot 😬
 * ohh maybe ill watch some videos after dinner with my parents on ms copilot, i pay for claude and chatgpt so i dunno if i need ms copilot, they, like actual microsoft people, did a live demo at pydata nyc so i saw it in action, i dunno, i still like writing code from scratch tho but i have to get over that thats a thing of the past
 * on our way back from isha, in the car, i was just telling my dad lol that when im working and writing code, i listen to deftones and fantasize about smoking a cigarette or two or just chain smoke LOL and my dad was saying something funny. i wont do it bc 1. it'll make my expensive clothes smell bad 2. it causes lung cancer but mannn do i fantasize about it sometimes ... theres gotta be something else out there ugh
+* i have nothing due today BUT i have a few things due next week so thats what im doing today ... gotta put a couple of slides together on my nextflow pipeline
+* my parents want to go to nyc for dinner later, after work, SOOO that means, maybe, a big maybe, ill try red lipstick later, it depends on how exhausted i am after staring at code for hours?? i dunno we'll see, if not today then tomorrow/weekend. i feel like doughnut plant is going to be sold out bc of the holiday and the summer city tourists >:( its the worst feeling ever, when you walk in there and they're like "we're sold out for the night but we have gluten-free doughnuts available" like why ... why would i want that lol ...

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles